 Engagement is hugely dependent on continuous interaction with course material.

 Engagement is hugely dependent on continuous interaction with course material.
 According to a study, LMS systems are 2 out of 10 predictors for retention of first-year students.
 The reinforcement provided by always-on access to educational materials can really help students retain material outside of the classroom and help stop students from falling behind and struggling to catch up later on.
 In another paper that discusses the relationship between LMSs and student success, it was found that there is a positive correlation between on-campus LMS use and off-campus student interaction with course material.
 Using an LMS system can help educators keep students engaged outside the classroom by making it accessible and easy to reinforce learning.
 That being said, is it possible that an LMS could have the opposite effect on students?

 Students have individual needs that cannot always be met by a standardized platform.

 Students have individual needs that cannot always be met by a standardized platform.
 It is possible that certain students don’t have the necessary means to work with a technology-dependent learning platform and might end up feeling isolated.
-Also, sometimes the logistics of choosing and implementing an LMS is often not in the hands of the student-facing professionals–educators.
-Often when decisions are made by higher-ups, needs of students that vary based on courses might be overlooked in favor of using a system that caters to most needs without compromising on efficiency.
+Also, the logistics of choosing and implementing an LMS is often not in the hands of the student-facing professionals–educators.
+When decisions are made by higher-ups, the varying needs of students might be overlooked in favor of using a system that prioritizes efficiency.
 This can lead to intricacies of students, educators, and coursework being lost in translation.
 Finally, LMS systems can fail to facilitate classroom interaction.
 It’s well known that participation is essential to learning better and applying the knowledge gained during a class.
 This is usually difficult to implement with a standard institution-level system shared between educators.
 This when the need for a learning engagement system arises.